 College of Business juniors, seniors, and MBA students are eligible to participate in an internship if they meet specified criteria based on the student's degree program.
 The table below outlines the internship requirements, handbooks, and contact information.
 These College of Business internships will award 3 hours of academic credit toward your major.
 Contact the Director of External Relations to confirm your eligibility.
 The office of external relations will help you fill out all of the appropriate forms, and review your catalog for the appropriate class to place you in, confirm your GPA requirement and will be sure that you have met all class pre-requisites.
 They will also assist you in getting registered for class.

 Along with the elective credit class offered by the CBA there is also elective credit classes offered through Winthrop's Center for Career and Civic Engagement office.
 These internships count as an elective course, and can be taken for 1, 2, or 3 credit hours, depending upon the number of hours worked.
 Most often this opportunity is best taken advantage of by someone who does not meet the CBA requirements or is not able to work the 150 or 200 hours required by most CBA internship classes.
-Email Ms. Dre Manoni, the internship consultant, to get more information.
+Email the CCE internship consultant to get more information.

 Unlike other classes, the internship class does not meet every week.
 Once the class begins it is YOUR responsibility to follow the syllabus and turn all time sheets and other assignments in on time.
 Be sure to contact your instructor if you have any questions or need some guidance.